 Maintaining a moderate weight

 Changes to the diet can help a person reach or maintain a moderate weight.
-People with PsA can also try low impact exercises, such as:
+People with PsA can also try low impact exercises,

 - tai chi